boxyhq/website/docs/jackson/sso-flow/index.md

 - `redirectUrl`: Allowed redirect URL.
 Repeat this field multiple times to allow multiple redirect URLs.
 Jackson will disallow any redirects not on this list (or not the default URL above).
 - `tenant`: Jackson supports a multi-tenant architecture, this is a unique identifier you set from your side that relates back to your customer's tenant.
 This is normally an email, domain, an account id, or user-id
 - `product`: Jackson support multiple products, this is a unique identifier you set from your side that relates back to the product your customer is using
-- `name`: A friendly name to identify the SAML connection
+- `name`: A friendly name to identify the OIDC connection
 - `description`: A short description with some information of the connection

 The response returns a JSON with `clientID` and `clientSecret` that can be stored against your tenant and product for a more secure OAuth 2.0 flow.
 If you do not want to store the `clientID` and `clientSecret` you can alternatively use `client_id=tenant=<tenantID>&product=<productID>` and use `dummy` (or the value you set for the [secret verifier](../deploy/env-variables.md#client_secret_verifier) env) as the value for `client_secret` when setting up the OAuth 2.0 flow.
 Additionally a `idpMetadata.provider` attribute is also returned which indicates the domain of your Identity Provider.